Mater Suspiria Vision

 Mater Suspiria Vision is a worldwide collective founded by producer, filmmaker and artist Cosmotropia de Xam.
 The band's debut release, Second Coming, was released on Disaro in February 2010.
 Mater Suspiria Vision are often recognized as pioneers of the witch house genre and visual aesthetics.
+They blend gothic aesthetics, distorted hip-hop beats, and experimental synths.
+The project is known for its dark, cinematic, and esoteric style, often collaborating with various artists.

+Cosmotropia, is also known as the founder of Phantasma Disques label, a recognized witch house label.
+The label has released hundreds of albums in physical format since 2010.